-Select the transaction, then choose 'More Options (alternatively, you can hold down the 'alt' key on your keyboard while you select the transaction) to access the 'Edit a transaction' screen.
+Select the transaction, then choose 'More Options (alternatively, you can hold down the 'alt' key on your keyboard while you select the transaction) to access the 'Explain a transaction' screen.
 Start explaining the transaction just like you would normally do.
-Choose the type, in this case Payment.
+Choose the type, in this case 'Payment'.

 But when you get to the amount, overtype it with the amount you want to go into the first category.
 In this case I would overtype £47 with £31 because I'm going to put that into one category, stationery.

 So change the amount from £47...

 I'll choose stationery from the list and put in a description as before...

 ...then select 'Create New Explanation'.